AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 Because any components that are matched for a given project migration apply to any future project migrations for the entire organization, it's important that your organization plans all project migrations in advance.

-You should decide as an organization which dimensions and metrics will be matched what gets matched with what, in order to avoid individual administrators making decisions in a silo at the time of a project's migration.
+You should decide as an organization how dimensions and metrics will be matched.
+Doing so avoids individual administrators making decisions in a silo when considering only a single project.

 ## Migrate Adobe Analytics projects to Customer Journey Analytics